All Episodes

 Fascinating.

-So the same day our morning update runs, the Department of Transportation says, oops, forget about it.
+So, the same day our morning update runs, the Department of Transportation says, oops, forget about it.

-They're not gonna Dusty, you get action.
+They're not going to, Dusty, you get action.

 The DOT is not going to implement this stuff now.